Sitecore/Sitecore.Demo.Edge/docs/projects/website.md

 #### Quick Deploy and Test Icons

-To test your new zip you can upload it to `Sitecore.Demo.Edge\Website\deploy\sitecore\shell\Themes\Standard`.
+To test your new zip you can upload it to `Sitecore.Demo.Edge\Website\docker\deploy\sitecore\shell\Themes\Standard`.
 It will automatically deploy them to your local cm container and you will be able to use and test them immediately.

 #### Choosing a Rendering Icon